PSEP Special Issue-Novel practices for monitoring, treating, and preventing cyano-HABs

 This Special Issue will be published to cover a lack of scientific research in relation to the monitoring, treatment (at source and in treatment facilities) and health risks from coming in contact directly (recreational activities) and indirectly (food chain and potable water) with cyanotoxins and toxic cyanobacteria.
 This Special Issue will become a key publication for engineers, scientists, competent authorities, public health practitioners and policy makers in the field of water monitoring/treatment/remediation of cyano-HABs, as well as the toxicity of the by-products formed during treatment, and the effects of cyanobacterial water on aqueous organisms and crops.

 Submission of manuscripts:

-All special issue submissions should be extended (full-text) versions of papers presented at the conference.
+All special issue submissions should stem from authors participated at ICTC11 (irrespectively whether the work was presented at the conference or not).
 Please see https://www.journals.elsevier.com/process-safety-and-environmental-protection/ for details of the journal’s aims and scope to ensure that your paper is within scope.
 To meet the journal requirements for a full research paper your extended paper should be a minimum of 6000 words excluding figures and tables.
 The manuscript will be subjected to the standard journal peer review process.
 Submissions to the special issue will need to be received via https://www.evise.com/profile/api/navigate/PSEP by 15 September 2019.
 To ensure that all manuscripts are correctly identified for inclusion into the special issue, please select ‘VSI: Cyanos’ when choosing the ‘Article Type’.

 To indicate your expression of interest in submitting a paper to this special issue please notify Managing Editor Catherine Cliffe at email@example.com as soon as possible please, but no later than 30 June 2019.
 Please supply details of a provisional title and author names where possible.